b9Joker108/b9pentmux108/README.md

 .xml, .json and .csv.
 All these data formats, namely: XML, JSON and CSV, I had become aware of, in researching my other Python project, to realise a knowledge graph.
-I have since determined, that for this project, the most appropriate data structure instead of .db, would actually be a Python module, of nested dictionaries,which I am yet to produce.
-From there, the logic of the codebase needsmust be refactored to reflect this design choice.
+I have since determined, that for this project, the most appropriate data structure instead of .db, would actually be a Python module, of nested dictionaries, which I am yet to produce.
+Like I wrote individual Python modules to convert the .db from that format to: .xml, .json and .csv, I will also write a Python module, to convert the .db to a Python module of Python nested dictionaries.
+From there, the logic of the codebase needsmust be refactored to reflect this new design choice.
 That is yet to be done.
 My Python skills are not yet foundational enough, to reactor this codebase, in light of this transition from .db to a module of Python nested dictionaries.
 But, I will keep at it.

 ## Feature